Debbie Reynolds Dies At Age 84, One Day After Daughter Carrie Fisher

 “She wanted to be with Carrie,” son Todd Fisher told Variety.

 Her relationship with daughter Fisher was commonly regarded as the basis for Carrie Fisher's bestselling 1987 novel Postcards From the Edge.
-The pair's relationship was detailed at great length in Fisher's one-woman show Wishful Drinking.
+The pair's relationship was detailed at great length in Fisher's one-woman show Wishful Drinking, available for streaming on HBOGO.

 “She wanted to be with Carrie,” son Todd Fisher told Variety.

 Her relationship with daughter Fisher was commonly regarded as the basis for Carrie Fisher's bestselling 1987 novel Postcards From the Edge.
-The pair's relationship was detailed at great length in Fisher's one-woman show Wishful Drinking.
+The pair's relationship was detailed at great length in Fisher's one-woman show Wishful Drinking, available for streaming on HBOGO.

 This article was originally published at 5:25 p.m.
 EST.